Resources and Data Management

 Resources for Regional Data Collectors – Standard Operating Procedures (SOPs)

-Clicking the link above will connect you to SWAMP SOPs, which provide guidance for collection and analysis of water samples, bed sediment, benthic macroinvertebrates, bacteria, fish, stream algae, and cyanobacteria.
+The link above will connect you to SWAMP SOPs, which provide guidance for collection and analysis of water samples, bed sediment, benthic macroinvertebrates, bacteria, fish, stream algae, and cyanobacteria.